sofiederycke/ILVO-MGL_eDNA_sample_collection_Niskin/ILVO-MGL_eDNA_sample_collection_Niskin.md

 **Immediately before sampling**

 Glove Sterilization: Sterile nitrile gloves must be worn at all times during the sterilization, sampling, filtering, preservation and storage steps.
 Gloves directly from the box are not considered sterile.
-To sterilize, put on a new pair of gloves, squirt 10% bleach solution from a squirt bottle onto the gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.
+To sterilize, put on a new pair of gloves, squirt 10% bleach solution from a wash bottle onto the gloves and rub hands together, then squirt with EtOH to get rid of bleach residue.

-2L commercial drinking water bottles: label five 2L bottles with the pre-printed labels (NameStation_ReplicateNumber) onto the side of the bottles and write down the location and date on the bottle itself with the marker

-Niskin bottles: open six bottles at the top and ensure the rosette is balanced (choose three bottles in front of each other), close the bottom stopper and close the faucet; pour 2L drinking water in each Niskin bottle and immediately close the empty plastic bottle; open the faucet to flush it with the drinking water; afterwards, open the bottom stopper to remove the remaining water.

 ### Sampling

-This protocol is designed for samples collected with a niskin bottle - the samples are expected to be discrete and sealed masses of water that can be transferred to a 1 L Nalgene bottle without contamination (typically from the spout/spigot of the niskin bottle).
+This protocol is designed for samples collected with a niskin bottle - the samples are expected to be discrete and to be sealed masses of water that can be transferred to a 2 L commercial plastic drinking water bottle without contamination (typically from the spout/spigot of the niskin bottle).
 For our samples, niskin bottles are remotely triggered to close at a specified depth and collected alongside complementary hydrographic data (using a CTD attached to the niskin sampling rosette).

+1. Use new gloves for each location and clean them with 10% bleach and 70% ethanol.
+2. Stick the pre-printed labels onto the side of the bottles and write down the location and date on the bottle itself with the marker (sometimes, when the bottles are kept in the freezer and then thawn, the sticker gets loose, so additional writing on the bottle ensures the sample info will not be lost).
+3. Niskin bottles: open six bottles at the top and ensure the rosette is balanced (choose three bottles in front of each other), close the bottom stopper and close the faucet
+4. Pour 2L drinking water in each Niskin bottle and immediately close the empty plastic drinking water bottle; open the faucet of the Niskin bottle to flush it with the drinking water; afterwards, open the bottom stopper to remove the remaining drinking water from the Niskin.
+This flushing with drinking water does not sterilize the Niskin bottles, but we have the water anyway, so we may as well use it to clean the Niskin bottles a bit.
+5. The top and bottom stoppers of the Niskin bottles should be open before deployment of the rosette.
+6. Lower the Niskin rosette subsurface and submerge for three minutes to calibrate the CTD.
+During these three minutes, the open Niskin bottles are flushed with local seawater, ensuring that any carry-over DNA from the previous location is washed away.
+7. After the three minutes, lower the rosette to the desired depth (1 to 3 m above the seafloor) and close the six Niskin bottles.
+It is important not to hit the floor to avoid upwelling of sediment and damage the CTD.
+Note down in the campaign report if the CTD touched the seafloor!
+8. Bring the rosette back onboard of the vessel.
+9. Immediately subsample the Niskin bottles: open the spauget and let water flow for a few seconds to wash away any residual DNA in the spauget; then fill one empty 2 L plastic bottle with 2 L of seawater from one Niskin bottle using a sterile pre-filter.
+10. Repeat this for four other Niskin bottles to reach a total of five 2L plastic drinking water bottles filled with seawater.
-Fill 2 L plastic bottle with 2 L of seawater.
-It is important to do this before the sample seawater has sat on the deck in the sun.
-After collecting, if you don’t have time to filter, label and store bottles in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal), or in the freezer (-20°C)if filtering will be done later.
-Note the length of time a seawater sample sits in the fridge/freezer in the cruise report.
+11. After collecting, if you don’t have time to filter, store bottles in the dark in the fridge (4˚C) for up to 12 hours (>4 hours is not ideal), or in the freezer (-20°C) if filtering will be done later.
+Note the length of time a seawater sample sits in the fridge/freezer in the digital campaign report.

-Please specify how you collected samples and note what equipment you used to do so (e.g. targeted water mass, volume, sampling equipment, replication).

-1. [Step 1]
-2. [Step 2]

 ### Filtration